Yanlan Mao

 Yanlan Mao is a British biologist who is a professor at University College London.
-Her research considers cell biology and the molecular mechanism that underpin tissue formation.
+Her research considers cell biology and the molecular mechanisms that underpin tissue formation.
 She was awarded the Royal Microscopical Society Medal for Life Sciences in 2021.

 Early life

 Mao's father was a mathematician, and she spent her childhood at academic conferences.
-She considered pursuing a career as a mathematician, but then realised the beauty of biology.
-In particular, she was fascinated by patterns in nature.
-She studied natural sciences at the University of Cambridge.
-She earned her doctorate at the Medical Research Council Institute in Cambridge.
+She considered pursuing a career as a mathematician, but then realised the beauty of biology; in particular, she was fascinated by patterns in nature.
+She studied natural sciences at the University of Cambridge and earned her doctorate at the Medical Research Council Laboratory of Molecular Biology in Cambridge.
 Her doctoral research considered drosophila cell signalling and epithelial patterning.
-Mao joined Cancer Research UK as a postdoctoral research fellow, where she became interested in tissue mechanics and the role of mechnical forces in cell division.
-During her postdoc she became more interested in physical modelling.
+Mao joined Cancer Research UK as a postdoctoral research fellow, where she became interested in tissue mechanics and the role of mechanical forces in cell division.
+During her postdoc, she became more interested in physical modelling.

 Research and career

 In 2014, Mao launched her own independent laboratory at University College London.
 Her research focusses on how tissues achieve their appropriate size and three-dimensional architecture.
 It was previously unclear how the mechanical properties of cells influence the formation of organs.
 She makes use of Drosophila genetics and computational modelling to understand the mechanisms that underpin tissue growth.